ethereumproject/homerun/README.md

 Chain Identity should be decided by convention by putting the executables and configs in named subdirectories.

-It should set `--max-peers` to the number of total nodes that will run.

 It should set each node to run on a different RPC port, and it should print the ports each executable is exposing for RPC.

-It should not enable mining on any of them by default.
+It should not enable mining on any of them by default; that can be switched on with rpc or `geth attach`.

 Base dir should look like: